plone/plonecli/README.rst

 Adding Features To Your Plone Add-on
 ------------------------------------

-You can add different features thru subtemplates.
-You can use them also multible time to create different features of the same typ, like two different content types.
+You can add different features through subtemplates.
+You can use them also multiple times to create different features of the same type, like two different content types.

 .. code-block:: console